 Panama has a big tourism industry to defend:

-I have no doubt that Panama leaders would do everything possible to keep this under wraps.
+I have no doubt that Panama leaders would do everything possible to keep this story under wraps.
+They don’t want to scare their tourist population.
+This is a critical source of money for this developing nation.

 The Unusual Return Of The Dog “Azul”